kyoheiu/leaf/README.md

 You should edit `LEAF_API_TOKEN`.

-By default this app is not protected by any means so that you can use your own auth process like SSO.
+By default this app is not protected by any means so that you can use your own auth process.

 2. `docker compose up -d` and the app will start listening on port 3000.
-   (The SQLite database and search index are created in the directory described in your `docker-compose.yml`)

 ## API
 Via API you can add new article: